sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 ## Environment variables

+### Frontend

-To update the environment variables for the **sourcegraph-frontend** service, add the new environment variables to the end of the *FRONTEND ENV VARS* section on the bottom of your [kustomization file](kustomize/index.md#kustomizationyaml).
+To update the environment variables for the **sourcegraph-frontend** service, add the new environment variables to the end of the *FRONTEND ENV VARS* section at the bottom of your [kustomization file](kustomize/index.md#kustomizationyaml).
 For example:

 ```yaml
 # instances/$INSTANCE_NAME/kustomization.yaml